Shanghai Food Tour

 While visiting a selection of mom-and-pop restaurants, vendors and hidden backstreet gems, you’ll sample authentic dishes from China’s far-flung provinces – all of which adds up one delicious Shanghai supper.
-Taste local dishes from the Shanghai Jiangnan area, as well as southern China, Sichuan and minority cuisines, with stops for everything from pineapple buns and different types of noodles to Uighur-style fried naan with lamb and other delights.
-By the end of this evening food tour, we will have not only gotten a taste of how different regional Chinese foods can be but also of how migrant communities from different parts of the country have helped shape modern Shanghai.
+Taste local dishes from the Shanghai Jiangnan area, as well as southern China and Sichuan.
+By the end of this evening food tour, we will have gotten a taste of how different regional Chinese foods can be.

 This walk was developed by Culinary Backstreets and our partner in China, UnTour.